pixel

 The customer experience management strategy is based on some important pillars, which are: personalization, integrity, expectations, resolution, time and effort, and empathy.

-To provide unique and memorable customer experiences, you need to personalize your service.
-It's not enough to create communication strategies to try to reach all your audiences in the same way; you need to individualize as much as possible at each stage of the journey.
+To provide unique and memorable customer experiences, it's necessary to personalize the service.
+It's not enough to create communication strategies to try and reach all your audiences in the same way; you need to individualize as much as possible at each point in the journey.

 For this to actually happen, it's crucial to know your audience.
-Only by understanding who your people are, their pain points, and their needs, can you target their desires and expectations for your brand.
+Only by understanding who your people are, their pain points and needs, can you direct their desires and expectations towards the brand.

 2- Integrity

-A brand's integrity, trust, and reputation are essential to the customer-company relationship and are crucial to customer experience management.
-This trust is earned with every interaction in which the organization truly cares about its customers and their problems, and guides them toward assertive and successful resolutions.
+A brand's integrity, trust, and reputation are essential to the customer-company relationship and are fundamental to customer experience management.
+This trust is earned with each interaction in which the organization genuinely cares about its customers, their problems, and guides them towards assertive and successful solutions.

-It is important to remember that integrity is also linked to the actions taken by the company and its involvement with ESG , for example: 54% of customers want to buy from companies that prioritize diversity, equity and inclusion in their communities and workplaces and 63% want to buy from companies with social responsibility.
+It is important to remember that integrity is also linked to the attitudes taken by the company and its involvement with ESG, for example: 54% of customers want to buy from companies that prioritize diversity, equity and inclusion in their communities and workplaces, and 63% want to buy from companies with social responsibility.

 3- Expectations

-More than meeting customer expectations, you need to exceed them, and the best way to do this is by knowing your customer and delivering valuable experiences at the right time.
+More than just meeting customer expectations, it's necessary to exceed them, and the best way to do that is by knowing your customer and delivering valuable experiences at the right time.

-In this pillar, it's important to listen to your customers and pay attention to the satisfaction surveys you receive to work with the data coming from your database.
+In this pillar, it's important to listen to your customers and pay attention to the satisfaction surveys received in order to work with the data coming from your database.

 4- Resolution

-Even with large investments in the process and customer experience management, it is common for there to be gaps in the relationship between company and customer, and having the capacity and action to resolve issues quickly defines a large part of the experience.
+Even with significant investments in customer experience processes and management, failures in the relationship between company and customer are common, and the ability and capacity for quick resolution defines a large part of the experience.

-It's expensive to win back customers, especially those lost due to bad experiences.
-Therefore, you need to acknowledge mistakes when they occur and focus on resolving them quickly.
+It's expensive to recover customers, especially those lost due to bad experiences, so it's necessary to acknowledge mistakes when they occur and focus on resolving them quickly.

-According to a customer experience trends report , the elements that stand out as generators of a good experience include: fast problem resolution, 24/7 real-time support, support available across multiple channels, no repetition of information, and agent behavior.
+According to a report on customer experience trends, among the elements that stand out as generating a good experience are: quick problem resolution, 24/7 real-time support, support available across multiple channels, no repetition of information, and agent behavior.

 5- Time and effort

-Just as we discussed resolution, the customer's time and effort are crucial factors in determining whether their experience is positive or negative.
-Consumers increasingly expect agility and want to buy from companies that offer quick, easy, and straightforward transactions.
+Just as we discussed resolution, the customer's time and effort are important factors in their experience, whether positive or negative.
+Consumers increasingly expect speed and want to buy from companies that offer fast, easy transactions that don't require excessive complexity.

-To achieve this, it's important that your company understands its contact points well, minimizes difficulties and bureaucracy, and creates a quick and simple journey for your customers, whether it's customer service, resolving queries, or actually making a purchase.
+To achieve this, it's important that your company is well-versed in customer contact points, reduces difficulties and bureaucracy, and creates a quick and simple journey for your customers, whether it's for service, resolving questions, or actually making a purchase.

 6- Empathy

-The final essential pillar for customer experience management is empathy—putting yourself in the customer's shoes to deliver the best in your interactions.
-To achieve this, you need to invest more than just in tools, but also in your people, ensuring they convey the best of the brand to the public.
+The last essential pillar for managing customer experience is empathy, that is, putting yourself in the consumer's shoes to provide the best possible experience in their interactions.
+To achieve this, it's necessary to invest not only in tools, but also in your people so that they can convey the best of the brand to the public.

-Provide training, ensure everyone understands the importance of customer engagement, and ensure everyone follows the same brand structure.
+Provide training, ensure everyone understands the importance of customer contact, and follow the same brand structure.
 Think of your company as a person and how it would communicate with others.

-Customer experience management strategies for you to put into practice in your business
+Customer experience management strategies for you to implement in your business

-By understanding the key pillars of this strategy, have you figured out what's working and what's not working in your business?
-In addition to these guidelines, we've compiled some key actions to help your organization truly take off in customer experience management:
+Having learned about the key pillars of this strategy, have you been able to identify what is or isn't being done in your business?
+In addition to these pillars serving as a comprehensive guide, we've compiled some important actions to help your organization truly take off with customer experience management:

 Create a customer-centric culture

-Being customer-centric , that is, having a customer-based strategy, is essential and requires a series of adaptations in the way the company works.
+Being customer-centric, that is, having a strategy based on the customer, is essential, and this requires a series of adaptations in the way the company works.

-The key to this strategy is to always think about the customer, and this shouldn't be done solely by the customer service or sales team.
-Putting the customer at the center is a company-wide strategy and only works when everyone is on board.
+The key to this strategy is always thinking about the customer, and this shouldn't be done solely by the customer service or sales team.
+Putting the customer at the center is a company-wide strategy, and it only works when everyone is aligned.

 Define your touchpoints and communication channels

-Once you get to know your customer, you need to define the entire communication journey between them and your company.
-These points of contact are known as touchpoints, and they can occur at various points in time.
+When getting to know your customer, it's necessary to define the entire communication journey between them and your company.
+The famous touchpoints are these points of contact, and they can occur at various times.

-From where the public asks questions, makes purchases, provides feedback, makes complaints and compliments, and more, each of these must be mapped and defined and integrated for a complete, seamless, and seamless experience.
+From where the public asks questions, makes purchases, provides feedback, makes complaints and compliments, among other things.
+It is necessary to map and define each of them and integrate them for a complete, fluid and repetition-free experience.

-Whether physical or digital, your channels need to communicate with each other, and the customer needs to have a single experience.
-They can't go to a physical store and feel one way, while feeling like they're in another store when communicating online.
+Whether physical or digital, your channels need to communicate with each other, and the customer needs to have a consistent experience.
+They can't go to a physical store and feel one way, while feeling like they're in a completely different store when communicating online.

-For customer experience management to be successful, the culture must be ingrained within the business, across all teams.
+For customer experience management to be successful, the culture needs to be ingrained within the business, across all teams.
 Everyone needs to be prepared to provide the best for the customer and to act as an important part of the brand.

-Therefore, the strategy must be clear internally and the organizational culture must be aligned with what the company is and who it wants to be.
+Therefore, it is necessary that the strategy is clear internally and that the organizational culture is geared towards what the company is and who it wants to be.

 Invest in training to strengthen the culture

-As we said, organizational culture is crucial for communicating what the company is like outside the company, and investing in training is necessary for it to truly take root.
+As we said, organizational culture is crucial for conveying what the company is about to the outside world, and investing in training is necessary for it to truly take root.

-Conduct effective onboarding processes so that your new employees are well-versed in organizational strategies and guidelines, and invest in knowledge throughout their journey.
+Provide effective onboarding so that your new employees come in with a strong understanding of organizational strategies and direction, and invest in their learning throughout their employee journey.

-When employees are motivated and satisfied, they will certainly pass this on to their customers and the market.
-Therefore, as we have said several times in this text, investing in your people is investing in your brand and the experience it will provide at the most diverse points of contact with the customer.
+When employees are motivated and satisfied, they will certainly pass that on to their clients and the market.
+Therefore, as we have said several times in this text, investing in your people is investing in your brand and the experience it will provide at various points of contact with the customer.

 Take engagement actions and get closer to the customer

-For a customer-centric strategy, you need to understand what customers expect from the brand, so they can't be left out of the planning and efforts.
-Take action to engage your customers and invite them into the conversation!
+For a customer-centric strategy, it's essential to understand what the customer expects from the brand; therefore, they cannot be left out of the planning and efforts.
+Take actions to engage your customer and invite them into the conversation!

 Invest in research, listen to your customers, and strengthen your relationships during these times.
-Seek feedback and, of course, value what they say, whether positive or negative.
-Customers have a lot to say about the brand, and from these insights, important areas for improvement can be identified.
+Seek feedback and, of course, value what is said, whether positive or negative.
+Customers have a lot to say about the brand, and from these insights, significant areas for improvement can be identified.

-Also consider actions to increase customer loyalty, such as programs and benefits.
-After all, the longer they stay with your brand, the better for your business!
+Also consider actions to further increase customer loyalty, such as programs and benefits; after all, the longer a customer stays with your brand, the better for your business!

-All customer experience management must be measured to be evaluated and improved, and metrics can't be left for later.
-Whether it's NPS , First Contact Resolution (FCR) , Average Wait Time, Average Handle Time, Customer Satisfaction Score (CSAT) , Customer Effort Score (CES) and many other possible metrics, they need to be measured!
+All aspects of customer experience management must be measured to be evaluated and improved, and metrics cannot be postponed.
+Whether it's NPS, First Contact Resolution (FCR), Average Wait Time, Average Handling Time, Customer Satisfaction Score (CSAT), Customer Effort Score (CES) or any of the many other possible metrics, measurement is essential!

-Understand which ones make sense for your interactions, measure, and evaluate them so they can guide your continuous improvement within your strategy.
+Understand which of these make sense for your interactions, measure and evaluate them so that they can guide your continuous improvement within the strategy.

-Investing in customer experience management is no longer just a differentiator; it's a necessity to stay in the market or not.
+Investing in customer experience management is no longer just a differentiator; it's a necessity for staying in the market.
 After all, if the customer isn't satisfied, they'll certainly look for your competitor and continue making purchases.

-Therefore, putting the customer at the center, taking actions to make them feel valued, and ensuring your brand creates a structure and culture focused on your consumer is essential for your organization to go further and achieve healthy growth in the market.
+Therefore, putting the customer at the center, taking actions to make them feel valued, and creating a brand structure and culture focused on the consumer is essential for your organization to go further and achieve healthy growth in the market.

-Focusing on the customer is more than just running a promotion or being on every social network; it's about creating genuine strategies to ensure they are heard, valued, feel unique, and have seamless experiences throughout their journey with the brand.
+Focusing on the customer is more than just running a promotion or being present on every social media platform; it's about creating genuine strategies so that they are heard, valued, feel unique, and have seamless experiences throughout their journey with the brand.

 How is your company viewing its audience and investing in customer experience management?
-Now that you know a little more about the strategy, consider what can be implemented, and create new best practices based on our tips!
+Now that you know a little more about the strategy, reflect on what can be implemented and create new best practices based on our tips!

 Did you enjoy this content?
-Subscribe to our monthly newsletter and follow our blog to be the first to hear about customer experience and brand management!
+Subscribe to our monthly newsletter and follow our blog to be the first to receive content about customer experience and brand management!